-Ahead of Senate trial, Trump legal team rejects impeachment as flawed
+Trump, Democrats offer dueling arguments on impeachment

 The Trump lawyers, in their document, argued that Trump acted at all times with full constitutional legal authority, the sources said.

+“We will take the facts head on and we believe that the facts will prove, and have proven, that the president did absolutely nothing wrong,” said one of the sources.

-Reporting by Steve Holland; Editing by Paul Simao and Chizu Nomiyama
+Reporting by Steve Holland and Patricia Zengerle; Editing by Paul Simao and Chizu Nomiyama